-- A policyholder or their adviser can change the underlying investments of the bond at any time without a tax charge. - Flexibility, as individual policies can be gifted to new owners without a tax charge. - · For trustees it can offer an easy method of investing.
+- A policyholder or their adviser can change the underlying investments of the bond at any time without a tax charge. - Flexibility of supporting Trust structures to allow effective UK inheritance tax planning. - For trustees it can offer an easy method of investing.